TanishSharma80055/todo-list-app/README.md

-# todo-list-app
-A clean and functional To-Do List app built using HTML, CSS, and JavaScript with localStorage support.
-# todo-list-app
 A clean and functional To-Do List app built using HTML, CSS, and JavaScript with localStorage support.

 # 📝 To-Do List App
 A clean and simple To-Do List web application built using **HTML, CSS, and JavaScript**.

 ---